 You will find vendors at the Dallas Farmers Market year-round selling fruits, vegetables, and other local foods.

-The Dallas Farmers Market is also the perfect place to grab a bite to eat.
+The Dallas Farmers Market is also the perfect place to grab a bite.
 You can taste local food from the many shops located on site.

-The Barbier-Mueller Museum is a popular attraction in Dallas thanks to The Samurai Collection that is housed here.
+The Barbier-Mueller Museum is a popular attraction in Dallas thanks to The Samurai Collection housed here.

 Centuries of Samurai masterpieces have been collected by Ann & Gabriel Barbier-Mueller and their children and are now on display in the Barbier-Mueller Museum.